For the last 17 years I have been a writer, speaker, coach and consultant. But it wasn’t always so…

 I had found a career that was a perfect combination of all that I loved and all that I had done.
 Coaching incorporated my desire to help clients without labeling them, it used my extensive background as a business manager, and it required my ability to consult, write and speak.
 But even more important to me was that I got to share my deep-held conviction that the way to a satisfying and fulfilling life is to get out of the fear and listen to my intuition or gut instincts.

 Throughout my life I noticed that certain people accomplished things quicker, easier, and had far better results than the majority of others.
 I had a burning desire to know how they made that happen.
 What secret did they know that I didn’t?
 Step by step I learned the secret.
-The secret was that I needed to begin trusting something we all possess…our inner guide – our gut feeling – our intuition.
+The secret was that I needed to begin trusting something we all possess…our gut instincts – our gut feeling – our inner voice– our intuition.

-To this day, my goal is to trust and follow my intuition every minute of every day.
+To this day, my goal is to trust and follow my inner guide every minute of every day.
 A lot of the time I do.
-However, there are still times when I resist my inner guide and learn the hard way.
+However, there are still times when I resist my intuition and learn the hard way.
 Those are the times I say to myself, “Vickie, you knew that.
 Why didn’t you just do it?”

 I remind myself that listening to and trusting my intuition has given me the dream life and the dream job that I now have.